XLSForm/xlsform.github.io/_includes/xlsform.md

 ##### <a name="gps-accuracy-threshold"></a>GPS with accuracyThreshold

-When recording GPS coordinates in ODK Collect, the geo positioning process usually stops when one achieves an accuracy level of 5 meters or less.
+When recording GPS coordinates in ODK Collect, ODK collect automatically collects the gps when an accuracy level of 5 meters or less is reached.
 You can change this default behaviour by specifying an **accuracyThreshold**; this could be less than 5m or more than 5m.
 You will need to add a column with heading **body::accuracyThreshold** on the survey sheet of your XLSForm.
-You can then specify your preferred accuracy threshold value in this column for your geopoint question, as in the example shown below:
+Then specify your preferred accuracy threshold value for this column on your geopoint question, as in the example shown below:

 | survey        |               |       |      |       |
 | ------------- | ------------- | ----- | ---- |------ |